 - PROFESSOR: Paul Jasen

 - DESCRIPTION: This course is designed for emerging arts (and design) professionals in any field.
 Our focus is on developing fundamental skills in digital media production that will be of use to students planning careers in the arts sector or related industries.
-Through lessons, case studies, workshopping and collaborative production sessions, students will gain experience in the following areas: website design and development, image editing, audio recording and podcasting, streaming video, designing for print, social media integration and writing for the web.
+Through lessons, case studies, workshopping and collaborative production sessions, students will gain experience in the following areas: website design and development, image editing, audio recording and podcasting, digital photography, streaming video, designing for print, social media integration and writing for the web.
 Students will leave this course having developed a multi-faceted portfolio project related to their field, as well as confidence and demonstrated proficiency using current media production tools and platforms.

 - READINGS AND TECHNOLOGY: TBA